EsanRAHIMI/EsanRahimi/README.md

   - Thesis: "Path Planning for Drones using Deep Reinforcement Learning Algorithms"
   - Algorithms Used: DQN, DRQN, ADSA, QR_DRQN

-- **Bachelor of Engineering in Computer Software Engineering** - Farahmand Institute of Higher Education
+- **Bachelor of Engineering in Computer Software Engineering** - Farahmand Institute of Higher Education.

 ## ⚙️ Languages and Tools
 <p align="center">